 The Fairer Moray Forum is a mix of representatives from third sector and public bodies operating in the Moray area including Moray Foodbank, NHS Grampian, The Moray Council, Moray Citizens Advice Bureau, TSI Moray, REAP Scotland, DWP and the Moray MSP.
 The Fairer Moray Forum intends to raise awareness of poverty in the region and use direct action to tackle it.Call us now on 01343 208293 to learn more

 Food poverty is the result of a complex set of issues relating to problems of insecure, inadequate and expensive housing, insecure and low paid employment, insufficient social welfare provision, poor health, and an environmentally unsustainable and socially unjust food production and distribution system.
 In order to begin to address food poverty it is important that a broad range of partners come together to work together to make Moray a more equal society.

-In order to learn from peopless experiences, a Steering Group has been created consisting of people who have experienced food poverty and wish to share these experiences with the Fair Food Forum.
+In order to learn from peoples experiences, a Steering Group has been created consisting of people who have experienced food poverty and wish to share these experiences with the Fairer Moray Forum.

 It is hoped that this will increase the quality of grassroots services and food strategy across Moray working together to transform the situation and create food security.

 All enquiries are dealt with in the strictest confidence.
 Moray Foodbank is here to support you through your time of food crisis and ensure you receive all the help you are entitled to.

 If you or your family are experiencing a food crisis and need the support of the Moray Foodbank, please get in touch.
 All enquiries are dealt with in the strictest confidence.
 Enquiries regarding referrals to the Foodbank should be sent to email@example.com.
 Office hours: 9.00am - 1.00pm Mon - Fri

 Moray Foodbank is a Scottish Charitable Incorporated Organisation (SCIO) Charity Number SC042997